 Did you know that you can appreciate the iconic Burj Al Arab Jumeirah as a non-guest?
 From admiring its Statuario marble walls and vibrant interiors if you have a dinner reservation to booking afternoon tea or taking the Inside Burj Al Arab tour, you can experience its grandeur up close.
 And now you can also behold the hotel’s Al Falak Ballroom while attending an enchanting Candlelight concert.

-Whether you are a lucky tour ticket holder, are visiting for an event, the Burj Al Arab Jumeirah, just 60m shorter than the Empire State Building, is hard to miss and easy to get to—there is a taxi drop off area as well as valet parking for the Inside Burj Al Arab tour.
+Whether you’re a lucky tour ticket holder or visiting for an event, the Burj Al Arab Jumeirah—just 60 meters shorter than the Empire State Building—is hard to miss and easy to access.
+There is a taxi drop-off area, as well as valet parking, available for the Inside Burj Al Arab tour.

 Facts, Curiosities and Interesting Things about Burj Al Arab Jumeirah